This post may contain affiliate links, which help keep this content free. (Full disclosure)

 Oven roasted veggies are just about my favorite side dish ever.
 They are so easy to make and healthy, yet utterly delicious.
 Besides, you can make them with almost any vegetable you have on hand.
 A brussels sprouts casserole au gratin is one of my favorites.

 When I’m in a hurry on a weeknight, roasted veggies are unquestionably my go-to side dish.
-Simple roasted vegetables with olive oil, sea salt, and black pepper are a classic, but sometimes you need a little variety.
+Simple roasted vegetables with olive oil, sea salt, and black pepper are a classic, like these roasted cabbage steaks, but sometimes you need a little variety.
 And, a brussels sprouts casserole is perfect for filling that void, even if a little unexpected.

 Sometimes you just need some gooey, cheesy goodness in your life.
 This is where a beautiful cheddar au gratin sauce fits in, and is the perfect compliment for your roasted veggies.